AnjanaSuresh01/stepstone-crawler/README.md

 Job Portal Crawler – StepStone

 1. Overview
-This project is a Node.js crawler built with Apify/Crawlee that extracts job postings from StepStone.
-The main goal was to demonstrate practical skills in web scraping, data extraction, and integration while following best practices like respecting rate limits, validating data, and avoiding duplicates.
+This project is a Node.js crawler built with Apify/Crawlee that extracts job postings from StepStone.The main goal was to demonstrate practical skills in web scraping, data extraction, and integration while following best practices like respecting rate limits, validating data, and avoiding duplicates.
 Along the way, I explored multiple job portals to test and refine my approach:
 - I started with Profesia.sk (the suggested portal)
 - Then experimented with Indeed